Abid-Hossain29130/quantum-mechanics-course/Quantum_Mechanics_Self_Study/Learning_Journal/Quantum_Journal/Week_06/Week6_Summary.md

 **Short chapter summary (one paragraph)** :-

-This week we focused on the Schrödinger equation and the wave function $\psi$.
+These weeks I focused on the Schrödinger equation and the wave function $\psi$.
 We studied time-dependent and time-independent forms, probability interpretation (Born rule), basic properties of $\psi$ (normalization, continuity, single-valuedness), free-particle plane-wave solutions, the probability current, and Ehrenfest’s theorem linking quantum expectation values to classical quantities. ([MIT OpenCourseWare][1], [Wikipedia][2])

 ---